-\begin{rem} \begin{enumerate} \item Lemma \ref{well-def} holds if $K$ is generalized sub-$p$-adic by its proof and Remark \ref{generalized}. \item There exist (generalized) sub-$p$-adic fields such that the Grothendieck Section Conjecture does not holds for hyperbolic curves over them.
-Let $L$ be the algebraic closure of $\Q$ in $\Q_{p}$.
-Then $L$ is a henselian discrete valuation field with respect to $p$-adic topology, and we have $G_{L} \cong G_{\Q_{p}}$.
-Let $X$ be a hyperbolic curve over $L$ which has $L$-rational points.
-Since the induced map $X(L) \to X(\Q_{p})$ is not surjective, the Grothendieck Section Conjecture for $X$ does not holds. \end{enumerate} \end{rem}
+\begin{rem} \begin{enumerate} \item Suppose that $K$ is a generalized sub-$p$-adic (not necessarily sub-$p$-adic) field.
+In this case, as written in \cite{Ho2} Introduction, the injectivity portion of Lemma \ref{well-def} also holds (cf.\,the proof of \cite{Moch} Theorem C and \cite{Moch2} Theorem 4.12 and Remark following Theorem 4.12).
+Moreover, the well-definedness portion of Lemma \ref{well-def} also holds by its proof. \item There exist (generalized) sub-$p$-adic fields such that the Grothendieck section conjecture does not hold for hyperbolic curves over them.
+Let $p$ be a prime number and suppose that $K$ is the field of fractions of a henselization of $\Z_{(p)}$.
+Write $\widehat{K}$ for the completion of the field $K$.
+Let $\overline{\widehat{K}}$ be an algebraic closure of $\widehat{K}$ and fix an embedding $\overline{K}\hookrightarrow \overline{\widehat{K}}$ over $K$.
+Then we have $\mathrm{Gal}(\overline{K}/K) \cong \mathrm{Gal}(\overline{\widehat{K}}/\widehat{K})$.
+Suppose that $X(\widehat{K})$ has uncountably infinitely many $\widehat{K}$-rational points.
+(For example, suppose that $X$ has a $K$-rational point $x$ and a finite morphism $X\to\mathbb{P}^{1}_{K}$ \'etale at $x$.
+Then, by the theory of locally analytic manifolds and the implicit function theorem, $X$ has uncountably infinitely many $\widehat{K}$-rational points.)
+Since the cardinality of the set $X(K)$ is at most countable, the induced map $X(K) \to X(\widehat{K})$ is not surjective.
+Therefore, the Grothendieck section conjecture for $X$ does not hold. \end{enumerate} \end{rem}

-It is easy to see that the map (\ref{sectionconj}) is not surjective if $X$ is an affine hyperbolic curve.